Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 Bluehost is an excellent option if you’re a new WordPress user because it automatically sets up WordPress for you.
 They also let you create a free business email address for the same domain name.

 Step 2.
-Install SeedProd WP Maintenance Mode Plugin
+Install the SeedProd Plugin

-The first step in learning how to make your WordPress site private until launch is to get a copy of SeedProd.
+Now, you’ll need to get a copy of SeedProd.
 Once you’ve created your account, head to the login page to access your account dashboard.

 Click View License Key, Details, and Downloads as shown below.

-Then copy your license key and click Download Landing Page Pro to save the maintenance plugin to your computer.
+Then, copy your license key and click Download Landing Page Pro to save the maintenance plugin to your computer.

 Upon activating the plugin, you’ll see a page asking you to enter your license key.
 If you recall, you copied this when downloading the plugin.